Time Management vs. Choice Management

 Got 5 Minutes?

-Time timerTime is our most precious commodity.
+5 minutes on Time timerTime is our most precious commodity.
 If we don’t use it, we lose it and it is one thing we can never get back.
 Sure, we can try to pack more into a day but often that leaves us feeling overworked, exhausted or stressed.
 Ever feel cheated that you didn’t get to do what you REALLY wanted or needed to do?

 Instead of cramming more into our day, look for a few spaces between tasks, errands or transitions.
 I am sure there are several five-minute blocks somewhere in your day.
 For today, let’s assume you found 3 blocks of 5 minutes = 15 minutes total.
 You decide what works for you.
 Just don’t overdo it trying to get one more thing done and make yourself late.